cehrig/h264-ws-mpegts-cloudflare-worker/Readme.md

-# MPEG Transport Stream Multiplexer running in Cloudflare Workers
+# JS MPEG Transport Stream Multiplexer running in Cloudflare Workers

 This is a lab setup for demonstrating how we can leverage Cloudflare Workers (Durable Objects) to multiplex HLS Segments / an MPEG
 Transport stream in real-time, given a raw raspivid h264 bitstream sent to it via Websockets.